njeriolenkere/Guess-Games/README.md

-# Guess-Games: Switch between 3 games
+# Guess-Games: Switch and play between 3 games

 1. Guess a random number between 0 - 99
 2. Enter a min and max to generate a random number